-Despite our best intentions to resist, our circumstances inevitably affect our outlook on life.
+Despite our best intentions, our circumstances inevitably affect our outlook on life.
 I’m stuck in this job.
 I’ll never get married.
 I must be a lousy father.

 This isn’t new.

 Naomi is a central figure in the book of Ruth.
 After a famine-prompted move from Bethlehem to Moab, her husband and two sons died.
 Naomi was left with only her daughters-in-law.

 Hearing that the famine had ended, Naomi headed back to Bethlehem.
 She freed her daughters-in-law from any obligation to go with her, but in a heart-warming statement of love and loyalty, Ruth stayed by Naomi’s side (Ruth 1:16–17).

 Though she had a steadfast companion, Naomi’s life had fallen apart.
 Without a husband and with no other men in her family, she re-entered Bethlehem in low spirits.

 Naomi already admitted her anguish (Ruth 1:13), but her bitterness boiled over when she met the women of Bethlehem.